qial/qvisuals/notes.md

 If the computer can handle it, maybe have a queueing visualizer and a backup?
 I suspect though that might get too complicated in Resolume to really do well.

+#### BPM Notes round 2

+It seems that PApplet.frameRate returns the ACTUAL framerate, rather than the ideal/pre-set framerate.
+This makes sense, but I didn't realize and is causing a lot of problems in the BPM Sequencer.

+I need to keep track of the framerate at particular frames, and that way I can update the framerate slower.
+We want to make sure that for live effects we're reasonably running as close as possible to the actual framerate so that our BPM doesn't slowly fade off.

+Keep track of time in between frames?
+Somehow we have to combine the framerate with actual time measurement using System.currentTimeMillis.
+This needs to be changeable though, because if we are generating frames we want to be able to use a constant framerate regardless of how complicated the effect is and how long it takes to render.

+Maybe write code to record per-frame times just in case we need them.
+A debug mode for movie saver or visuals.
+I can export to CSV if needed.

+Can I make a running average of per-frame times?
+Maybe the longs wouldn't be an issue if I adjust it correctly.
+I'm using floats anyway for most inputs to the functions, so I could just make my best guess at where in the "frames" any particular render should be.
+That might make it more consistent for now.

+#### BPM Fixing Attempts

+For now, everything is pure BPM mode, not for output.
+Even if I use it for output, I don't care about that right now.
+It bothers me a lot that I'm randomly either missing or gaining files when I try to export, so I'm not going to worry about that part.

+Keep an array of the last 10 frame times.
+Use that to make an average frame time.
+Use the average to decide the expected "location" of this frame along the visual.
+Keep in mind, the visual SHOULD be smooth, so being slightly off in any direction is expected and will probably help it be smoother.